 Learn 7 tips that will help you play bar chords on the guitar.
 This tutorial will show you all the tricks you need to master bar chords..

-This page shows the guitar chords for the most common keys used with the guitar.
-You can also download a free pdf with the chords constructed on the major scales and the harmonic mìnor scale of all the music keys..
+This page shows the chords for the most common keys used with the guitar.
+You can also download a free chart with the most common major and minor keys..